Local Escapes

 No matter the season, it's always a good time to get outdoors and camp in Victoria's wilderness.
 Victoria has a ton of both paid and free campsites around the state, most of them fairly accessible from the city.

-Here are 15 of the best free camping spots in Victoria for 2023:
+Here are 16 of the best free camping Victoria has on offer for 2025:

 Plantation Campground